NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_releases.md

 * **[Improved]** Fixed bug when destroying and creating the player and adding ads events
 * **[Improved]** Blocked play and seek when a ad playing.
 * **[Improved]** AdInstance reset when destroying the player.
+* **[Improved]** Detect the size of the external subtitles and ignore them if necessary.
+If the external subtitles are ignored and there are internal subtitles available the internal ones are activated.

 Date: January 30th 2022